| |

 an agreement varies depending upon the complexity of the issues

-involved and the readiness of the couple.
+involved and the readiness of the parties to reach a fair agreement.
 The average Mediation

-involves six to eight sessions.
+involves four to six sessions.
 Mediation is time-limited

 |